DataDog/libdatadog/README.md

 # `libdatadog`

+DUMMY CHANGE, IGNORE THIS!
+I don't plan on merging this pr!

 `libdatadog` provides a shared library containing common code used in the implementation of Datadog's libraries, including [Continuous Profilers](https://docs.datadoghq.com/tracing/profiler/).